 The defenders of the city (see upper left-hand corner) had small light bows used for sniper fire.
 The archers shooting from below the walls, easy targets for the city’s defenders, were shielded by mobile wicker walls.
 Note the rounded shield-grip similar to the later Greek shield illustrated below.

 A large wicker construction like this, almost like a mobile wall, needed one man just to hold and move it.
-It is called a ‘pavis’, and will shield two or more people.
+It is called a ‘pavis‘, and would shield two or more people.

 This meant that every archer below the walls at Lachish worked in tandem with his shield bearer.
 The shields were taller than the soldiers and curved at the top so that they caught arrows falling onto the heads of the soldiers.